pzelnip/www.codependentcodr.com/content/lotd-code-reviews-and-prs.md

 than collaborative.
 One of the things I love about Sandya's article is that it shines a light on bad habits that are common, particularly amongst experienced developers.
 I've definitely been guilty of passing off opinion as fact as well as bombarding a review with an avalanche of comments.
-As well, she also not only points out some of the "bad" (or toxic) behaviours but offers constructive practices.
+As well, they also not only points out some of the "bad" (or toxic) behaviours but offers constructive practices.
 Really, really good stuff.

 The last one I have is more lightweight: